- LYFE Marketing

 The fixed-fee pricing model charges clients a fixed rate for services to be performed.

-Typically, this fee is the same every month and only changes if you want more or less services.
+Typically, this fee is the same every month and only changes if you want more or fewer services.

 We believe this to be the fairest pricing model, which offers the most transparency and understanding into the services you are paying for.